 PHP is an Open Soure product.
 You have access to the source code.
-You can use it all without charge.
+You can use it, alter it, and redistribute it all without charge.

-PHP originally stood for Personal Home Page, but was changed in line with the GNU recursive naming convention (GNU = Gnu's Not Unix ) and now stands for PHP Hypertext Processor.
+PHP originally stood for Personal Home Page, but was changed in line with the GNU recursive naming convention (GNU = Gnu's Not Unix) and now stands for PHP Hypertext Processor.